 Multiple building-mounted sign areas are provided on the building above the entrance, on the rear of the building, and on the gas canopy.
 The sign areas vary in size and measure from approximately 12 to 37 square feet, bearing the tenant's name and logo.
 The signage for this application is acceptable.
-However, staff notes that a signage schedule, and the details and specification of the individual signs showing the dimension and type of each sign, have not been included and should be provided at the time of certification, as conditioned herein
+However, the Planning Board noted that a signage schedule, and the details and specification of the individual signs showing the dimension and type of each sign, have not been included and shall be provided at the time of certification, as conditioned in this resolution.